CaptureClient

 2) Interview Outline

-Crafting questionnaire based on user research goals
+Crafting a questionnaire based on user research goals

 3) User Research Report